gstru/getRoic/README.md

 Obviously you can modify them as you want, just remember to change the code.

+All scripts take the names of the companies you have selected from "YNAME" sheet, python processes the data and then saves the results in the sheet set in the script.

 ## Industry Table <a name="finviz"></a>
-All scripts take the names of the companies you have selected from an excel sheet, python processes the data and then saves the results in a new sheet.

 balance-sheet-multiples.py script uses a csv exported from [finviz](https://finviz.com/grp_export.ashx?g=industry&v=120&o=name).